-This course that will introduce you to the basic concepts related to the microfabrication of different semiconductor devices, ranging from integrated electronic components, like resistors and transistors, to micro-electromechanical systems used for sensors and actuators.
+This course will introduce you to the basic concepts related to the microfabrication of different semiconductor devices, ranging from integrated electronic components, like resistors and transistors, to micro-electromechanical systems used for sensors and actuators.
 To this end, the fundamental fabrication steps required to realise such devices will be discussed.
 Finally, an introduction to the packaging of electronic devices will be given, this being a crucial aspect in ensuring environmental resilience and/or interoperability.

 Imaging techniques are used in an extremely wide set of applications, both in the visible and non-visible range.
 This course describes the principles of basic imaging systems for electro-magnetic radiation detection: how the use of a mirror or lens of a certain size allows to make an image with a certain resolution, and how this image can be transferred into the digital domain.
 You will learn about the principles of both radio receivers and power detectors.
 The course will further extend into the imaging of mechanical waves, such as ultrasound.

-This course will introduce you to the relationship the between material properties of semiconductors and the operation of two foremost electronic devices: p-n junctions (which form the basis for many devices, like for instance solar cells, light-emitting diodes, and photodiodes) and MOS devices (which dominate the design of many electrical circuits).
+This course will introduce you to the relationship between the material properties of semiconductors and the operation of two foremost electronic devices: p-n junctions (which form the basis for many devices, like for instance solar cells, light-emitting diodes, and photodiodes) and MOS devices (which dominate the design of many electrical circuits).

 Radio astronomy studies the universe using electromagnetic waves of frequencies from below 30 MHz up to 1 THz.
 Scientific targets are very broad, including the origin and fate of the Universe, galaxies, black holes, neutron stars, lifecycle of stars and planets, evolution of galaxies and galaxy clusters.